 Theme: Outlining the forefront research in the field of Endocrinology and Diabetes

-It gives us a great pleasure to invite you to join us at “European Endocrinology and Diabetes Congress” which is going to be held during August 05-06, 2021.
+It gives us a great pleasure to invite you to join us at the “European Endocrinology and Diabetes Congress” which is going to be held during August 22-23, 2022 as a Webinar.
 This conference proposes an unparalleled chance to network with colleagues and learn from the distinguished leaders in Endocrinology and Diabetes.

 This conference is an extraordinary and leading event ardent to the science with practice of endocrinology research, which makes a perfect platform for global networking as it brings together the renowned speakers, professors, scientists, educationalists, researchers and students across the globe to a most exciting and memorable scientific meeting to announce and witness the latest scientific and technological breakthroughs in Endocrinology and Diabetes.